 I then left it for about 10 minutes to set a little and pushed on the end cap with stayed in place on its own.

-After leaving this for the day to dry, I pre drilled holes though the screw holes in the end cap before screwing with my combi drill.
+After leaving my faux marble desk’s silicone to dry for a day, I pre drilled holes though the screw holes using a combi drill.

 Note, you must use a slimmer drill bit than the actual screw.
 I much prefer pre drilling in general as it prevents splitting and damaged most woods.